0xwuwei/udacity_project/pdsnd_github/README.md

 Udacity Programming for Data Science Final Python project (Pandas)

 ### Description
-This application lets you explore US bikeshare data
+This application lets you explore US bikeshare data using python in the terminal

 ### Files used
 washington.csv